marxshen/Continual-Learning-for-Robotic-Perception/README.md

 CL concerns new training patterns in later batches and tackling new classes without losing accuracy on previous ones.

-From the benchmarks for classification at object level (50 classes), the accuracies of the classification are increased by 25.11%.
+From the benchmarks for classification at object level (50 classes), the accuracies of the classification are increased up to 25.11%.

 ---
 Project Option: CORe50